annakijas1/rebalancing-music-canon/_texts/milstein-raise_no_funeral_song_III.md

 document: milstein_raise_no_funeral_song_III.mei
 ---

-In *Raise No Funeral Song... from 'Sophocles' Oedipus at Colonus: A Version for the Modern Stage by W.B.
+In *Raise No Funeral Song... from ''Sophocles' Oedipus at Colonus: A Version for the Modern Stage' by W.B.
 Yeats for low soprano and piano* Oxfordshire, England: Composers Edition, 2022.

 **Instrumentation summary**: soprano (1), piano (1)